Details of a PIV Credential

 You may see many certificates.
 To open and view the certificate details, double-click on any certificate.

 We won’t always be using graphical user interfaces to view the PIV credential certificates.
-Throughout the guides, we’ll be adding examples of code, tools and common command line options for viewing and troubleshooting configurations.
-The examples may use files representing the public certificate(s).
+Throughout the PIV and Federal PKI (FPKI) Guides, we’re continuing to add useful procedures for network engineers and examples of code, tools, and common command line options for viewing and troubleshooting configurations.
+(Note: These examples may use files representing public certificates.)

 Keys are safe!